10 Tips for Selling on Etsy: Avoid Common Seller Mistakes

 Selling on Etsy: Avoid Common Mistakes

-I spend a lot of time educating Etsy shop sellers what to do and how to start successful shops on Etsy.
-Here I will list the top ten seller mistakes I've seen.
+I spend a lot of time educating Etsy shop sellers what to do and how to start successful shops on Etsy, All of this advice is just from my own experience.
 I hope that it will give others some helpful pointers on what to do to increase sales and commerce to their Etsy shop!

 Selling on Etsy: Let me Give You A Hand

 1. Jumping In Without Research

 Many people open up a shop on Etsy and and wonder why their items aren't selling.
 It's almost certain that they haven't properly educated themselves.

 Get one step ahead of the game and make it a point to spend a day learning the ins and outs of this ever-growing community.
 Do your homework and read up on the Etsy policies, the how-to's, and helpful strategic advice from other sellers if you so wish to be successful.

 At the end of this article, you'll find a great list of links to help you and suggestions on how to research selling on Etsy, and perhaps getting more tips about selling your niche product.